Jeff Grosso

-Jeff Blaine Grosso (April 28, 1968 – March 31, 2020) was an American professional skateboarder, skate documentarian, and web series host from Arcadia, California.
+Jeffrey Blain Grosso (April 28, 1968 – March 31, 2020) was an American professional skateboarder, skate documentarian, and web series host from Arcadia, California.

 Skateboarding

 Grosso started skateboarding at the age of 5.
 He broke onto the skateboarding scene at a young age, entering his first contest at age 12.
 Following his death in 2020, the Los Angeles Times erroneously reported that Grosso turned pro at age 12.
 In 1982, when Grosso was 14, the shoe and apparel company Vans sponsored Grosso, leading to a personal and professional relationship that continued into 2020 with Vans' sponsoring Grosso's popular YouTube show "Love Letters to Skateboarding".
 By age 16, Grosso left his first board sponsor, Variflex, to join Santa Cruz skateboards.
 He grew up skateboarding with prominent figures such as Neil Blender and Lance Mountain.
 Grosso was one of the most recognizable skateboarders in the United States in the 1980s, known for his vert skating.
 He appeared in multiple classic skate videos including the Powell Peralta video Future Primitive and the Santa Cruz Skateboards video Streets on Fire.
 Additionally, Jeff graced the cover of the October 1994 issue of Transworld Skateboarding.
 Grosso had his career derailed due to substance abuse and found it over by the early-mid 1990s.
 Grosso got sober in 2005 and resumed skateboarding professionally.